Boston-University-Microbiome-Initiative/BU16s/README.md

 Also, while not required, you can name your job, and subsequently your job logs, with `qsub -N <Job name> ...`.

+Scripts for each piece of the pipeline are in the [scripts](scripts) and any piece can be run independently by providing the input parameters file as an argument, just like running the whole pipeline.

 # Parameter tuning
 The nuance in processing amplicon datasets is in the parameter selection.
 Ideally, datasets have good quality reads that overlap - sometimes this is not the case.
 The following tips can be useful in troubleshooting/parameter tuning.